The East Avon Flea Market is a destination for deal-seekers far and wide.

 by Chris Clemens

-As if the East Avon Flea Market itself wasn’t unique enough, it takes place each Sunday morning and afternoon on the site of one of the few Drive-In Theatres left in all of the country.
-The Vintage Drive-In serves moviegoers in their vehicles once the sun goes down, but as the sun is coming up on Sunday mornings, the landscape is quite different.
+The East Avon Flea Market is unique on its own.
+But making it even more unique is the fact that it happens on the site of one of the few drive-in theatres in the country.
+The Vintage Drive-In serves moviegoers in their vehicles at night, but as the sun comes up on Sunday mornings, things look quite different.

-The town of Avon lies just south of the City of Rochester in Livingston County, but it was actually called Hartford when it was first settled in 1785.
-It wasn’t until 1808 that it was reorganized to its present day proper name.
-One of the communities on the eastside of Avon is well known to deal-seekers and ‘pickers’ for its flea market, which is easily one of the largest within an hour’s drive.
+One of the communities on the eastside of Avon is well known to deal-seekers and ‘pickers’ for its flea market.
+This is easily one of the largest within an hour drive of here.
 Claiming attendance at upwards of 5,000 visitors in a single day, people come from neighboring counties to find a deal.

 Stacks and stacks of digital media like DVDs, XBOX and Playstation games and even old original Nintendo games (man, I wish I had saved mine!) are scattered amongst bottle collectors, countless tables of oil-stained old tools, ammo casings and knives, housewares, crafts (I found a really cool homemade table lamp made of reclaimed items) and just about anything you can possibly imagine flank the rows and rows of vendors.
 If you really wanted to hunt and look at it all you could easily spend four hours here digging through stuff.